-ASME accepts responsibility for only those interpretations of designated documents issued in accordance with the established ASME procedures and policies, which precludes the issuance of interpretations by individuals.
+ASME accepts responsibility for only those interpretations of designated documents issued on accordance with the established ASME procedures and policies, which precludes the issuance of interpretations by individuals.
 ASME will not issue written interpretations of this edition of this standard.

-ISO/ASME 14414 was approved as an American National Standard by the American National Standards Institute on 2015-02-06.
+ican Nation Active of 150 Acti ISO/ASME 14414 was approved as an American National Standard by the American National Standards Institute on 2015-02-06.